 A stock like this could end up being a loser.
 That’s ok.
 About 50% of trades end up losers.
 But when you make much more on your winners, it’s still possible to do very well.
 Do the math over 10, 20, 30, or 50 trades.

 Other Reasons Not to Buy a Stock

-Overall stock market conditions are poor.
+- Overall stock market conditions are poor.
 Meaning even though an individual stock may look good, if the major market indices are weak that stock is facing an uphill battle.
-An exception is the indices are weak but the stock’s sector is still doing well and trades are working well in that sector.
+An exception is if the indices are weak but the stock’s sector is still doing well and trades are working well in that sector.
 In that case, I will still take trades in that strong area of the market.
 But nothing holds up against a falling market for long.
 Tread cautiously.

-I want the stocks I trade to be stronger than the S&P 500.
-The S&P 500 is like “average” and I want better than average.
-If a stock hasn’t outperformed the S&P 500 recently or over the last year or two, I’ll pass.
+- I want the stocks I trade to be stronger than the S&P 500.
+The S&P 500 is an “average” and I want better than average.
+If a stock hasn’t outperformed the S&P 500 recently, I’ll pass.

 Final Word on Reasons NOT to Buy a Stock When Swing Trading

 If a stock isn’t in an uptrend, I’m not even looking at it.
 It needs to be building some strength for it to even show up on my stock scans.

 If it has a bigger drop than normal, I’m leaving that stock alone for a while.